julian36alvarez/Notas/Notas/EnglishB2/Notas.md

 At 5:00 PM I haven't Done my work report yet .

-I have just had lunch.
+At 2:00 PM I have just had lunch.

-I have just finished my english class.
+At 8:00 AM I have just finished my english class.

-I have just woken up.
+At 5:00 AM I have just woken up.

-I have just finished my work.
+At 6:00 PM I have just finished my work.

-I have alredy reades the books .
+At 7:00 PM I have alredy reades my books of star wars .

-I have just slept .
+At 4:00 AM I have just slept .

+At 8:00 AM Ricardo has just finished his english class.

+At 5:00 AM Ricardo has just woken up.

+At 8:00 AM Luis has just finished his english class.

+At 2:00 PM Luis has just had lunch.

+At 4:00 AM Luis has just slept .